Principle Lab

 Before You Start

-Read When to Salt Steak for the full breakdown on the three salt windows and the chemistry behind dry brining.
+Read When to Salt Steak for the full breakdown on the three salt windows and exactly what’s happening at the protein level during each one.
 This recipe puts that article into practice.

 Read Searing Does Not Lock in Juices to understand why you’re searing for flavor, not moisture.
 The crust is Maillard chemistry.
 The juiciness is salt timing and resting.

-If you’ve got a thermometer and 40 minutes, you’ve got everything you need.
+If you’ve got a thermometer, kosher salt, and 40 minutes, you’ve got everything you need for the best steak you’ve ever made at home.

 Better cooking starts